Savings .com.au

 What is an investment home loan?

-As the table below shows, what might be considered a small change in an investor’s home loan interest rate – even just 50 basis points – can have a big impact on their overall returns.
+Perhaps the most obvious factor a would-be borrower should consider is a home loan’s interest rate.
+Even a small change in an investor’s home loan interest rate – for example just 50 basis points – can have a big impact on overall returns.

 30-Year Investment Home Loan: 6.50% p.a. vs 7.00% p.a.